susmitha5581/Heart_disease_prediction_Logistic_Regression/README.md

 ![Normalization](https://github.com/susmitha5581/Heart_disease_prediction_Logistic_Regression/blob/main/images/Normalization.png)

 Without a thorough analysis of this data, models will be more likely to predict that a patient does not have heart disease.
 The unbalance will be resolved by splitting training and testing data and then balancing the training data.
-To ensure that the training data is balanced, I will undersample.
+To ensure that the training data is balanced, I will undersample to balance the training data.

+When you get to the model training section, you may notice that I don't use these normalized values for training.
+I tried using the normalized values and the 4 types of accuracies were almost around the same percentages, which is good, however all the accuracies were between 50%~70%.
+So, I decided to not use the normalized data.